First WandaVision trailer shows off Disney's new star-studded Marvel series

 Now then, those who are caught up with all things MCU will know that Vision was killed by Thanos (Josh Brolin) at the end of Infinity War, leaving us to wonder when exactly this new Disney Plus series takes place.

 Could the entire series be occurring within Vision's mind during his final moments?
-Or was his conscious successfully uploaded by Shuri (Letitia Wright) during that film's final battle?
+Or was his consciousness successfully downloaded by Shuri (Letitia Wright) during that film's final battle?

 Based on the trailer above, it's clear that Vision is aware of the fact that he has died, however, it also appears that Wanda is also conscious of their predicament, leading us to assume that the series isn't entirely from Vision's perspective.